marc-parillo/tradier/README.md

 Requirements:

 1. Node
-2. Update api-keys.js with Tradier account number and API keys for sandbox and real money accounts.
+2. Update api-keys.js file with Tradier account number and API keys for sandbox and real money accounts.

 Examples to run in Terminal: